Haroonabdulrazaq/tic-tac-toe/README.md

 <a href="#author">Author</a>

 ## About <a name = "about"></a>
 TicTacToe is a 3x3 grid dual player game that assignes symbols(Xs,Os) to players.
 The final outcome is either a tie or a win.
 There are 8 possible winning combinations from a player, player can win by making 3 consecutive moves either vertically, horizontally or diagonally.
 A player has maximum of 5 possible moves.
+## Rules
+-
  For more detailed information on the game rules [click here ](https://www.thesprucecrafts.com/tic-tac-toe-game-rules-412170)

 ## 🔧 Built with<a name = "with"></a>